euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 ## Account Status Checks

 Account status checks are implemented by vaults to enforce account solvency.
 Vaults must expose an external `checkAccountStatus` function that will receive an account's address and this account's list of enabled collateral vaults.
-If the account has not borrowed anything from this vault then the function should return `true`.
+If the account has not borrowed anything from this vault, then the function should return `true`.
 Otherwise, the vault should evaluate application-specific logic to determine whether or not the account is in an acceptable state.
-If so, it should return a special magic success value (the function selector for the `checkAccountStatus` method), otherwise throw an exception.
+If so, it should return a special magic success value (the function selector for the `checkAccountStatus` method); otherwise, throw an exception.

 ### Collateral Validity

 Within the `checkAccountStatus` callback, vaults should inspect the provided list of collaterals and determine whether or not they are acceptable.
-Vaults can limit themselves to a small set of collaterals, or can be more general-purpose and allow borrowing using any assets they can get prices for.
-Alternately, a vault could always fail, if it is only intended to be a collateral vault.
+Vaults can limit themselves to a small set of collaterals or can be more general-purpose and allow borrowing using any assets they can get prices for.
+Alternately, a vault could always fail if it is only intended to be a collateral vault.

-Vaults have freedom to price all the assets according to their preference (both liability and recognized collaterals), without depending on potentially untrustworthy oracles.
+Vaults have the freedom to price all the assets according to their preference (both liability and recognized collaterals), without depending on potentially untrustworthy oracles.

 While it might be tempting for the controller to allow a broad range of collateral vaults to encourage borrowing, the controller vault creators must exercise caution when deciding which vaults to accept as collateral.
 A malicious or incorrectly coded vault could, among other things, misrepresent the amount of assets it holds, reject liquidations when a user is in violation, or fail to require account status checks when necessary.
-Therefore, vaults should limit allowed collaterals to a set of audited addresses known to be reliable, or verify the addresses in a registry or factory contract to ensure they were created by trustworthy, audited contracts.
+Therefore, vaults should limit allowed collaterals to a set of audited addresses known to be reliable or verify the addresses in a registry or factory contract to ensure they were created by trustworthy, audited contracts.

 ### Execution Flow

 Although the vaults themselves implement `checkAccountStatus`, there is no need for them to invoke this function directly.
 It will be called by the EVC when necessary.
 Instead, after performing any operation that could affect an account's liquidity, a vault should invoke `requireAccountStatusCheck` on the EVC to schedule a future callback.
 Additionally, operations that can affect the liquidity of a *separate* account will need their own `requireAccountStatusCheck` calls.

-Upon a `requireAccountStatusCheck` call, the EVC will determine whether the current execution context is in a checks-deferrable call and if so, it will defer checking the status for this account until the end of the execution context.
+Upon a `requireAccountStatusCheck` call, the EVC will determine whether the current execution context is in a checks-deferrable call, and if so, it will defer checking the status for this account until the end of the execution context.
 Otherwise, the account status check will be performed immediately.

 There is a subtle complication that vault implementations should consider if they use re-entrancy guards (which is recommended).
-When a vault is invoked *without* account status checks being deferred (ie, directly, not via the EVC), if it calls `requireAccountStatusCheck` on the EVC, the EVC will immediately call back into the vault's `checkAccountStatus` function.
+When a vault is invoked *without* account status checks being deferred (i.e., directly, not via the EVC), if it calls `requireAccountStatusCheck` on the EVC, the EVC will immediately call back into the vault's `checkAccountStatus` function.
 A normal re-entrancy guard would fail upon re-entering at this point.
 To avoid this, vaults may wish to use the [call](#call) EVC function.

 ### Single Controller